ska-sa/katgpucbf/doc/fgpu.design.rst

 3) and frequency domain (step 5) techniques.
-This has better computational efficiency than a purely frequency-domain approach (which would require the PFB to be run on the full bandwidth), while mitigating many of the filter design problems inherent in a purely time-domain approach (the rolloff of the FIR filter can be hidden in the discarded outer channels).
+This has better computational efficiency than a purely frequency-domain approach (which would require the PFB to be run on the full bandwidth), while mitigating many of the filter design problems inherent in a purely time-domain approach (the roll-off of the FIR filter can be hidden in the discarded outer channels).

 The first three steps are implemented by a "digital down-conversion"